rorsini/pseudo-translate/README.md

 application will function correctly in another language.

 Use it to:
-* Verify that all UI text has been extracted into i18n resources:
+* Verify that all UI text has been extracted into i18n resources.
-  Pseudo-translation makes it easy to spot strings you missed during development.
+  Pseudo-translation makes it easy to spot the strings you missed.
-* Test that your UI handles translation of varying width (i.e. no unintended word wrapping or truncations).
+* Test that your UI can handle translations of varying length to avoid unintended word wrapping or truncation issues.
 * Detect string concatenation issues in your UI before they break real translations.
+Leave language structure and linguistic declension issue to the translation experts.

 Integrate this utility into your development process for quick feedback on string-extractions while globalizing your software, or for periodic smoke